-You heard today that Jesus rose from the dead.
+The Good News - the really good news - today is that Jesus rose from the dead.
 What does that mean for you?
 Well, you have to first know why he died.

 Have you ever done anything wrong?
 (Pause) The answer would be "yes".
 The Word of God, the Bible calls that sin.
 Sin isn't a popular word today.
 None of us likes to think that he or she is doing anything wrong.
 Other words which the Bible uses for sin are "transgression", meaning crossing the forbidden line and "iniquity", meaning failing to measure up to the perfect life that God demands.